 All the odds were stacked against me, but I never lost hope of one day having my dream farm.
 Over the next 10 years I worked hard every hour God sent, working night shifts in factory’s, barmaid, waitress, cleaning, sometimes two or three jobs at a time, any job that would pay the bills and allow me to save.
 I went to college and sat my GCSE’s then went on to get a diploma.
 I met the man of my dreams, bought a house and had my daughter, that relationship came to an end and 2 years later we sold our house, that was my big break!

-With my two young children and two dogs I packed up and moved to a run down, rural smallholding in the Yorkshire Dales, that’s when my adventures as a farmer began!
+With my two young children and two dogs I packed up and moved to a run down, rural smallholding in the Yorkshire Dales, that’s when my adventures as a smallholder began!

 After surviving a multitude of difficult challenges over the years to be able to keep farming, I thought I’d come through the worst period of my life as things started to settle and seem to fall in to place.
 I thought I had it all.
 My beautiful farm that’d I’d worked hard to buy then keep, my family, a man that I loved and shared my life with after being on my own for so many years.

 We’d taken a mortgage out on the farm to give us capital to invest in the property and businesses, I was so happy, it was exciting, we were building this amazing dream life together.

 Three months after taking out the mortgage and already invested heavily in the farm, my world fell down around me when the ultimate betrayal completely crushed me.
 The man I loved and had been building a life with had been deceiving and betraying me as it turned out for years.
 The past six years of my life had been a lie and I had no idea who the man I’d been living with was.

 I didn’t find out the full extent of his betrayal at once it came like a tsunami over several weeks and it got worse and worse.
 The night I found out the worst and last of it I told him to “Get the fuck out” the only words that came to me.